mm2dang/city-explorer/README.md

 For all cities:
 1. Click "Calculate Indicators" in the indicators sidebar
-2. Select an available date range to view and search results in the indicators sidebar
+2. Select an available date range to view and search results in the indicators sidebar, and optionally export it to a supported format (csv, parquet, json)

 For individual cities:
-1. Select a city from the header dropdown
+1. Select a city from the header dropdown or the world map
 2. Click "Calculate Indicators" in the indicators sidebar
-3. View indicator results for the selected city in the indicators sidebar
+3. View indicator results for the selected city in the indicators sidebar, and optionally export it to a supported format (csv, parquet, json)

 ## Data Storage